VinceZK/node-background-job/README.md

    $ node server.mjs
    ```
 6. If you want to use the DB persistence,
-   then you should install the [json-on-relations](https://github.com/VinceZK/json-on-relations/wiki/Setup).
+   then you should install the [json-on-relations](https://github.com/VinceZK/json-on-relations/wiki/Setup)
-   (You can ignore the step 3 to avoid establish a jor server).
+   (You can ignore the step 3).
    The main benefit is to allow recovering from the job server restarting.

    Start the job server: